2022 Sales Tax Nexus and Economic Nexus: Everything You Need to Know

 Absolutely!
 In fact, it's not only possible to have both; it's probable in many cases.

-When do you start collecting and remitting sales tax?
+When do you have to start collecting and remitting sales tax?

 Some states specify a start date, but many don't.
 The widely adopted rule of thumb is that businesses must begin collecting and remitting sales tax immediately once nexus conditions have been met.